-- Chronic or extended hospitalizations (we're talking months, not weeks), - Reliance on aging parents for ongoing care and, most important of all, - Providers are starting to withdraw services due to the lack of sufficient reimbursements
+- Chronic or extended hospitalizations (we're talking months, not weeks), - Reliance on aging parents for ongoing care and, most important of all, - Providers are starting to withdraw services due to the lack of sufficient reimbursements challenges with Direct Care Worker compensation.

-In short, Michigan now faces a costly-and dangerous - provider network adequacy issue.
+In short, Michigan now faces a costly-and dangerous-provider network adequacy issue.